-- 1. Contractor will invoice County on a quarterly basis for services shown in Exhibit A based on an annual allocation/budget amount of \$559,629 each fiscal year.
+- Contractor will invoice County on a quarterly basis for services shown in Exhibit A based on an annual allocation amount of \$240,000 each fiscal year.
 Invoices for Q1, Q2 and Q3 are due by the 20th of the month following the end of the previous quarter.
 Due to the County's year end close, the invoice for services rendered in the 4th quarter are due by June 20th with reporting due on July 20th.
 All invoices must include any required backup documentation and reports (as listed in Exhibit C) and will be submitted electronically to Matthew Hayes at MHayes@smcgov.org or designee.
 Invoices shall be itemized and include at a minimum: - a.
 Vendor address - b.
 HSA administrative address: 1 Davis Dr., Belmont, CA 94002 - c.
 Remit payment address - d.
 Agreement number - e.
 Date(s) of service - f.
 Cost of service(s) - g.
-"See attached" if/when back up documentation or reports are provided in addition to the invoice. - 2.
-Contractor will provide a line-item budget (utilizing the template provided by HSA) for each program year, and provide to HSA an updated line-item budget whenever a budget change occurs. - 3.
+"See attached" if/when back up documentation or reports are provided in addition to the invoice. - Contractor will provide a line-item budget to County upon execution of the agreement for each program year and will provide an updated line-item budget to County whenever a budget change occurs. - 3.
 County will pay contractor upon receipt and approval of invoices including backup documentation and required reports. - 4.
 County will have the option to adjust costs, including annual allocation amounts and across each year, or each service, to meet service goals as agreed upon by both parties in writing as long as it does not exceed the total obligation amount nor is restricted by any grant or funding requirements.

-Exhibit C - Performance and Reports
+Exhibit C - Performance Reporting and Monitoring